- Liability depends on where the accident happened and who controlled that space, not just who owns the building.

 Facts: A child wanders into an apartment complex pool area through a broken fence and drowns.

-Who’s liable?
+Who is liable?
 The landlord or HOA, depending on who controls the pool.
 Colorado premises liability law imposes heightened duties when children are involved, especially around “attractive nuisances” like pools.

 How Insurance Companies Play the Blame Game

-Here’s what happens after you’re injured:
+Here is what happens after you are injured:

 You file a claim.
 The property owner’s insurance company investigates.
 Then they try to blame anyone but their insured.